XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 ## Basic concepts

 Intuitively, a blockchain holds data.
-It collects this data in units called “blocks”.
+It collects this data in units called 'blocks'.
 There is a mechanism to prove a block has not been tampered with.
 And over time, blocks get chained together.
-This chaining organically enables a kind of “history”.
+This chaining organically enables a kind of 'history'.

 ### Hashing